fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 <!-- omit in toc -->
 ### 🤖 "How about robotics?
 If you're set on doing something frivolous, that would be way cooler."

 True, I could get a Raspberry Pi plus [this robot car kit](https://www.amazon.com/Freenove-Raspberry-Tracking-Avoidance-Ultrasonic/dp/B07YD2LT9D).
 Its [actions are written in Python](https://github.com/Freenove/Freenove_Robot_Dog_Kit_for_Raspberry_Pi), but I could write new actions in Ruby using the [Artoo](https://github.com/josephschito/artoo) Ruby robotics framework, or (at a lower level) [a Ruby port](https://github.com/ClockVapor/rpi_gpio) of the RPi.GPIO Python module.
+(I'm a big fan of Ruby, in case you haven't noticed.)

 These robot shenanigans could be fun, and they might be inspiring to my kid when he's a bit older.
 But right now I'll pass, because **it's not a baby-friendly project.** My lack of robotics experience means it would be a big time investment, and the troubleshooting would be stressful.
 Plus, all the (literally) moving parts aren't conducive to being immobilized with a baby sleeping in my lap.